 The best Lego sets just keep getting better and better, and the Lego sets you can get in 2023 are out of this world.
-We’ve been keeping track of all of the new and best Lego sets that have come out this year, and made it easy for you to find them in this carefully curated list.
+We’ve been keeping track of all the new best Lego sets that have come out this year, and made it easy for you to find them in this carefully curated list.

+From Star Wars to Marvel and NASA, these Lego sets are great investments for Lego collectors, aficionados and anyone who enjoys building Lego models.
 Some of the sets in this list are limited edition, so make sure you get in quick if you want to add them to your Lego collection.
 Others in the list are Lego classics and staples that you can purchase all year round.

 For those of you who have a specific preference of Lego, we have a dedicated guide for the best Lego Star Wars sets, and the best Lego Technic sets.
 However, if you are on a tight budget, we do also have a regularly updated list of the best Lego deals right now, so check that out to bag a bargain!

-Best Lego sets 2023: our picks
+Best Lego sets 2023 ranking

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.